-I want to apply to two highly competitive graduate schools.
+A reader asks: I want to apply to two highly competitive graduate schools.
 My concern is my GPA, which is a 2.5.
 However I have a wealth of experience.
 The two programs do not specify GPA.
 Other schools require a mandatory GPA of 3.0.
 Should I apply, with the risk of not getting accepted and reapplying next year?
 Should I wait and improve my credentials?

-Answer: You've posed a tough question.
+GPA questions are tough.
 There's no guarantee when it comes to graduate school admissions.
 We can make predictions, but there are so many factors at play -- even factors that have nothing to do with you can influence the availability of slots in a given program and your chances of getting in.

 Now, to consider your specific situation, remember that graduate programs look at your overall application.
 Grade point average (GPA) is one part of that application.
 Several other factors, outlined below, are also important components of the graduate application.